faenrandir/a_careful_examination/documents/polygamy/why_no_children.md

 [^testing_joseph_smith_progeny]: See Ugo Perego's 2019 article [Resolving a 150-year-old paternity case in Mormon history using DTC autosomal DNA testing of distant relatives](https://www.sciencedirect.com/science/article/pii/S1872497319300663).

 [^disputed_by_blake_ostler]: In a facebook communication, Blake Ostler expressed skepticism in Quinn's analysis: "Michael Quinn needs to look again at conception dates again.
 Moreover, he failed to account for premature births - -check it out."
 I have not yet re-analyzed Quinn's assessment.

+[^some_skeptical_of_smith_polygamy]:  The dominant scholarly position is that Joseph Smith was married/sealed to at least 33 women and the LDS Church's essay [Plural Marriage in Kirtland and Nauvoo](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/plural-marriage-in-kirtland-and-nauvoo?lang=eng) includes a footnote to Brian Hales' work and notes "Careful estimates put the number between 30 and 40."
+Besides [Brian Hales](https://josephsmithspolygamy.org/), other scholars who conclude that Smith was married/sealed to upwards of 30 women include [Todd Compton](https://openlibrary.org/works/OL3269332W/In_sacred_loneliness) and [George D. Smith](https://byustudies.byu.edu/article/nauvoo-polygamy-but-we-called-it-celestial-marriage/) among many others.
+Despite the broad scholarly consensus, some have argued that Joseph Smith did not practice polygamy.
+See [this footnote](https://faenrandir.github.io/a_careful_examination/contemporary-evidence-that-joseph-smith-practiced-polygamy/#fn:examples_of_polygamy_deniers) in my short compilation of [Contemporary evidence that Joseph Smith practiced polygamy](https://faenrandir.github.io/a_careful_examination/contemporary-evidence-that-joseph-smith-practiced-polygamy/#fn:examples_of_polygamy_deniers).